christhesoul/christhesoul.github.io/_posts/2019-01-10-a-little-open-struct-trick.md

 ... nearly!

-It's not quite that simple because it's not magic, and it'll blindly assign the array of hashes to the `musicians` method.
-We want an array of Musician objects.
+It's not quite that simple because programming is not magic, and it'll blindly assign the array of hashes to the `musicians` method.
+We want an array of
+Musician objects.

-But that's okay, because it's trivial to overwrite methods and still use the hash syntax to get the object's original value.
+But that's okay, because it's trivial to overwrite methods using the hash syntax to get the object's original value.

+Similarly, you can add your own convenience methods using values retrieved from the API.

 Like so.